 Federal Reserve Bank of Minneapolis

 Dr. Kocherlakota took office on October 8, 2009, as the twelfth president and chief executive officer of the Ninth District Federal Reserve Bank, at Minneapolis.
-In 2013, he serves as an alternate voting member of the Federal Open Market Committee.
+In 2014, he serves as a voting member of the Federal Open Market Committee.

 Dr. Kocherlakota is a native of Baltimore, Maryland.
 He earned an A.B. in mathematics from Princeton in 1983 and a Ph.D. in economics from the University of Chicago in 1987.